-Birth control, which tricks your body into thinking you’re already pregnant to prevent pregnancy, affects just about everything – including your hair.
-To find out what you should be aware of when you’re on the pill, we checked in with two experts, Dr. Richard Firshein, Leading Expert in Integrative and Precision-Based Medicine and Founder of Firshein Center, and Anabel Kingsley, Trichologist at Philip Kingsley.
+Birth control, which tricks your body into thinking you’re already pregnant to prevent pregnancy, affects just about everything—including your hair.
+To find out what you should be aware of when you’re on the pill, we checked in with two experts: Dr. Richard Firshein, a leading expert in integrative and precision-based medicine and founder of Firshein Center; and Anabel Kingsley, trichologist at Philip Kingsley.

 To understand how birth control affects hair growth, it’s important to understand the hair growth cycle.
 “The anagen phase or active phase, is when your hair grows,” explains Dr. Firshein.
-This period of growth usually lasts for 2 to 7 years or longer, followed by another transitional phase, which tends to lasts about 20 days, where the hair stops growing.
+This period of growth usually lasts for two to seven years or longer, followed by another transitional phase, which tends to last about 20 days, where the hair stops growing.
 There is also a time of normal hair loss known as the telogen phase where hair sheds up to 100 hairs a day.
-“Birth control can change the growing phase to a resting phase too soon and that can cause something called telogen effluvium,” says Dr. Firshein, who adds that, “large amounts of hair can fall out during this process.”
+“Birth control can change the growing phase to a resting phase too soon and that can cause something called telogen effluvium,” says Dr. Firshein.
+He adds that, “large amounts of hair can fall out during this process.”
 Women with a family history of hair loss or those who are sensitive to the hormones in the pill may be particularly affected.

 The Link Between Hormones and Hair Growth

-That being said, starting, stopping or changing your pill may also result in a temporary increase in hair shedding.
-To further understand the relationship between birth control and hair growth, Dr. Firshein breaks down the hormones responsible for hair growth, which are way more complex than just estrogen or testosterone.
+That being said, starting, stopping, or changing your pill may also result in a temporary increase in hair shedding.
+To further understand the relationship between birth control and hair growth, Dr. Firshein breaks down the hormones responsible for hair growth.
 “There are a number of hormones that can control hair growth and hair loss, in women in particular as estrogen levels fall particularly during menopause, the relative effect of testosterone increases.
 In men, we know that there’s a conversion of testosterone into a stronger hormone called Dihydrotestosterone or DHT.
 DHT inactivates hair follicles.
-So when there’s a normal ratio for women of estrogen to testosterone, that’s usually suppressed, but as the relative range of hormones changes, you can see a change in the amount of testosterone relative to estrogen that exists.” comments Dr. Firshein.
+So when there’s a normal ratio for women of estrogen to testosterone, that’s usually suppressed.
+But as the relative range of hormones changes, you can see a change in the amount of testosterone relative to estrogen that exists,” comments Dr. Firshein.

 Other Hair Loss Factors

 Hair loss can come from a number of factors, stress being one of them, confirms Dr. Firshein.
-“This hormone actually constricts blood vessels and that can cause hair follicles to go into stress or shock because of those changes,” he says, adding that another example of a sudden change in hormones would be during pregnancy.
+“This hormone actually constricts blood vessels and that can cause hair follicles to go into stress or shock because of those changes,” he says.
+Another example of a sudden change in hormones would be during pregnancy.
 “In this case, circulating levels of hormones that generally benefit hormones tend to relatively decline.
 That can be a problem after pregnancy or before.”

 Dr. Firshein notes that birth control can also increase the amount of estrogen in the body, as some women notice that it can make your hair even shinier and more abundant.
 “Relatively speaking however, women when they stop birth control pills may notice the exact opposite.
 There is a complicated relationship between birth control and generally how women’s hair grows because of the relative increase or decrease based on the amount of hormone that that person is receiving before and the relative lack of it when they stop.”

 “Not everyone experiences excessive hair shedding (called telogen effluvium) after stopping a birth control pill,” adds Anabel.
-“However, if hair shedding does occur, it can last for up to 3 months.”
+“However, if hair shedding does occur, it can last for up to three months.”

 The Pill and Hair Texture